 APPLICATION AND DECISION

-Please see Open Opportunities for available fellowships.
-Applications are accepted year-round.
-Interviews and decisions will be conducted in March with deployment occurring between July to August.
+Please see Current Openings for available fellowships.
+Applications are accepted year-round and due April 1.
+Interviews and decisions will be conducted in April with deployment occurring between July to August.

-Please direct all inquiries to the HR & Internship Coordinator, Kenzie Leas, at firstname.lastname@example.org.
+Please direct all inquiries to Kenzie Leas, at firstname.lastname@example.org.

 PIEDRA BLANCA, DR